-If the expansion of Heathrow airport goes ahead, Harmondsworth and Colnbrook will have to be demolished, and the government plans to replace them with a single detention centre of equivalent size.
-Four possible sites for a replacement detention centre have been identified.
+If the expansion of Heathrow airport goes ahead, Harmondsworth and Colnbrook immigration detention centres will be demolished, and replaced with a single detention centre of equivalent size, or bigger.

 The Airports National Policy Statement, the government’s guidance for the expansion planning process, requires the developers to provide continuous access to detention facilities and implies that this should be ensured by building a replacement which can start operation before access to the existing detention centres is significantly affected by expansion works.

-- Mayfield Farm (site E1), to the south of the existing airport, in the London Borough of Hounslow.
+Heathrow Airport Ltd originally shortlisted four sites.
+It now shortlists two, one at Mayfield Farm to the south of the existing airport, and one to then southeast in Bedfont, both in the London Borough of Hounslow.

-All four sites are on green belt land, but Heathrow Airport Ltd and the Home Office intend to apply for planning permission for the new detention centre as part of the Development Consent Order application for the entire Heathrow expansion plan, allowing them to bypass the local planning process.
-Some of the sites are also being considered for other developments to replace other facilities displaced by the expansion of the airport.
+Both sites are on Green Belt land.
+Heathrow Airport Ltd and the Home Office intend to apply for planning permission for the new detention centre as part of the Development Consent Order application for the entire Heathrow expansion plan, which would allow them to bypass the local planning process.

 - Airport Expansion Consultation Document.
 Heathrow Airport Ltd, 17 January 2018.